Castroverde

-Castroverde is a municipality in Lugo province, Spain.

-Castroverde is located in the mid-northeast of the autonomous community of Galicia.
+Castroverde is a municipality in the province of Lugo, in the autonomous community of Galicia, Spain.
+It belongs to the comarca of Lugo.

 Castroverde is very rural area.
 The main economic activity is milk and meat production.
 There are also a few rabbit and poultry farms.
 Rural tourism has some importance with a few rural hotels.
 Because farming is increasingly automated, Castroverde's population shrank during the 20th century, and prospects say that this process will continue until the present century.

 Administrative subdivisions are called parishes; it has its origin in church organization.
 These 37 parishes are rich in archeological vestiges, churches and chapels, waterwheels and pazos (a type of Galician traditional house).
 Remains of an important castle are also present in Castroverde.

 Geography

 The territory is a transition zone between the plateau and the Sierras Eastern.
 The field is gaining height towards the east, Sierras de Moneiro, from O Mirador (with a height of 1034 meters in Pradairo), from A Baqueriza with a height of 836 meters and from Puñago.
 Numerous rivulets run down from these mountains.
 The rivers Guimaras, Azúmara, Romean, Outeiro and Tórdea are all tributaries of the Minho river.

 The climate is oceanic with continental nuances.
 It has a temperature variation of up to 13 °C between low winter temperatures (5.6 °C in January) and mild summer (17.7 °C).
 Rainfall measures at about 1,000 millimeters.